davidsbatista/davidsbatista.net/_posts/2018-12-06-Word_Embeddings.md

 ## __Introduction__

-This blog post consists of two parts, the first one, which is mainly pointers, simply refers to the __classic word embeddings__ techniques, which can also be seen as classic word embeddings, they can also be seen as _static word embeddings_ since the same word will always have the same representation regardless of the context where it occurs.
+This blog post consists of two parts, the first one, which is mainly pointers, simply refers to the __classic word embeddings__ techniques, which can also be seen as _static word embeddings_ since the same word will always have the same representation regardless of the context where it occurs.
 I quickly introduce three embeddings techniques:

 - __Skip-Gram (aka Word2Vec)__
 - __Glove__
 - __fastText__

-The second part, introduces 3 news word embeddings techniques that take into consideration the context of the word, and can be seen as __dynamic word embeddings__ techniques, most of these techniques make use of some language model to help modeling the representation of a word.
+The second part, introduces three news word embeddings techniques that take into consideration the context of the word, and can be seen as __dynamic word embeddings__ techniques, most of which make use of some language model to help modeling the representation of a word.
 I try to describe three contextual embeddings techniques:

 - __ELMO__
 - __FlairEmbeddings__